dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 Let's start by adding the code of our image
 ![](assets/image5.png)
 If you open the `Dockerfile`, you'll notice a lot of `ARG` commands.
 This is because Bazel, when creating the hermetic environment for the build, also moves to a new folder.
-Therefore, we need to pass these values dinamically.
+Therefore, we need to pass these values dynamically.

 Let's define this image as a new Bazel workspace.
 To do that, we need to create `WORKSPACE` and `BUILD` files in `/images/image-example`
 `WORKSPACE` defines all dependencies for that part of the code: